Cap-go/tutorials/src/content/plugins-tutorials/screen-brightness.git.md

 ---
-"title": "Using @capacitor-community/screen-brightness Package Tutorial", "description": "Step-by-step guide on how to use the @capacitor-community/screen-brightness package to control screen brightness on iOS and Android devices.", "created_at": "2022-01-25",
+"title": "Using @capacitor-community/screen-brightness Package Tutorial" "description": "Step-by-step guide on how to use the @capacitor-community/screen-brightness package to control screen brightness on iOS and Android devices."
+"created_at": "2022-01-25"
 "published": true
 "slug": "screen-brightness.git"
 ---